Well Sh*t

 Let’s start here:

 After months of feeling like I’d been hit by a truck driven by burnout itself, I dragged my aching, exhausted body to my GP.
 I told her I was tired.
-Not the “I stayed up too late watching Netflix” kind of tired — the deep-in-my-bones, soul-worn, dragging-my-corpse-through-the-day kind of tired.
+Not the “I stayed up too late watching Netflix” kind of tired but the deep-in-my-bones, soul-worn, dragging-my-corpse-through-the-day kind of tired.
 And I was in pain.
 Real, physical pain.

 She looked at me, nodded, and said: